Supporting Individuals and Families

 The Family Support Department is comprised of approximately 400 individuals and families.
 We continue to support families living in the eleven towns in our region of the state that we serve.
 Those towns are Atkinson, Plaistow, Danville, Sandown, Derry, Chester, Salem, Newton, Pelham, Windham and Hampstead.

-We have four full time staff and one part time staff person.
-The full time staff consists of three Support Coordinators and one Director.
-The one part time staff is our Administrative Assistant.
 Each Support Coordinator has a case load of approximately 120 individuals and families that they regularly support.
 The Support Coordinators assist families in a variety of ways.
 We offer guidance and assistance with applying for guardianship, SSA benefits, NH Medicaid benefits as well as a variety of other community resources.
 Supporting families during the transition years is imperative to our involvement with our families.
 We attend school meetings, meetings with other local agencies, such as the Center for Life Management (CLM).
 Families work directly with their Support Coordinator to define the level and intensity of support that they are looking for.

 There are many supports that we offer to families, but because they are so individualized, it is difficult to mention them all.
 A few examples could be assisting a family to find a specialist, a home health agency, obtaining an approval for disposable undergarments, obtaining information about local community resources, connecting families with other families, etc.